Create Next App

 yarn we recommend running

 yarn create next-app

 create-next-app allows you to create a new Next.js app within seconds.
 It is officially maintained by the creators of Next.js, and includes a number of benefits:

 - Interactive Experience: Running

-npx create-next-app (with no arguments) launches an interactive experience that guides you through setting up a project.
+npx create-next-app@latest (with no arguments) launches an interactive experience that guides you through setting up a project.

 - Zero Dependencies: Initializing a project is as quick as one second.
 Create Next App has zero dependencies.